mhamilt/phd-thesis/bibliography.md

 Kottick, Edward L., Kenneth D. Marshall, and Thomas J. Hendrickson.
 1991.
 “The Acoustics of the Harpsichord.” *Scientific American* 264 (2):
 110–15.

+Krasner, Glenn E, Stephen T Pope, et al. 1988.
+“A Description of the Model-View-Controller User Interface Paradigm in the Smalltalk-80 System.” *Journal of Object Oriented Programming* 1 (3): 26–49.

 Krueger, David, Kent Gee, Jeremy Grimshaw, Dorothy Manuel, and Molly Jones.
 2009.
 “Acoustic and Vibrometry Analysis of Beating in a Large